Looocus/Spider/README.md

 # Spider
-Get the lessons score from the university's official website.
+Get the lessons score from the university's official website.And it's a small project,but it's working!
-#1.Get the score information---------CN
-#2.Create a Excel file to save the information
-#-*- coding:utf8 -*-
-#__author__ = 'Danny'